dojoengine/book/src/cairo/hello-dojo.md

 ### Next Steps

 This overview provides a rapid end-to-end glimpse into Dojo.
 However, the potential of these worlds is vast!
-Designed to manage hundreds of systems and components, Dojo is equipped for expansive creativity.
+Designed to manage hundreds of systems and models, Dojo is equipped for expansive creativity.
 So, what will you craft next?